 Another way stress affects children is changes in vision, known as Streff syndrome.

+Although occurring most often in children of ages 8-14 and 80% of the time in young females, it can occur at any age and time.
 It is a condition which is mainly exhibited in young children going through periods of emotional or visual stress.
 The visual system, while still active, is no longer controlled by the child when they are under increased levels of stress.
-Focussing becomes difficult, a tunnel vision effect in a child’s field of view arises, and it becomes hard for their pupils to function adequately during different light conditions.
+Focusing becomes difficult, a tunnel vision effect in a child’s field of view arises, and it becomes hard for their pupils to function adequately during different light conditions.